 The first race starts at 6 p.m.
 All racers must meet at the East Troy Village Municipal Parking Lot, on the corner of Church and Austin streets, by 5:45 p.m.

-The first 100 entries will receive goodie bags, courtesy of Kids Race sponsors KS Energy Services and The Elegant Farmer.
+The first 100 entries will receive goodie bags.
 There is no entry fee, but registration is required.

 Medals will be awarded to the top three places in three age categories, tricycles/big wheels (age 4 and younger), training wheels/two wheels (ages 4-7) and two wheels only (ages 8-11).
 All children must wear helmets.